yucelkilic/astrolib/tutorials/tutorials.md

 # Plot Asteroids without a FITS File <a class="anchor" id="plot-asteroids-without-fits"></a>

 Suppose that you do not have a FITS file, but you want to plot asteroids in the field of view (in arcmin) that you want at a particular time in a particular region.
 Then you should have indicated the coordinates of the region (RA, DEC) and the time of observation you wanted.
-No that, time_travel parameter expresses the approximate observation time duration in hours.
+Note that, time_travel parameter expresses the approximate observation time duration in hours.

 ```python